DigitalGlobe/jetset/README.md

 ## Examples

-Note: Examples currently assume timbr-omni is running with the api-lib-poc branch checked out.
+Note: Examples are not yet fully usable outside of DigitalGlobe, but they're still worth running in order to see example code.

 1. Clone this repo